Invariants of Lie algebras extended over commutative algebras without unit: Periodization of semisimple Lie algebras

 Consider the Hochschild--Serre spectral sequence abutting to $H^*((\mathfrak g\otimes tK[t]) \oplus (\mathfrak n_+ \otimes 1), K)$ with respect to the ideal $\mathfrak g\otimes tK[t]$.
-The general result contained implicitly in \cite{hs} and explicitly, for example, in \cite[Lemma 1]{rozen}, tells that this spectral sequence degenerates at $E_2$ term.
+The general result implicitly contained in \cite{hs} and explicitly, for example, in \cite[Lemma 1]{rozen}, tells that this spectral sequence degenerates at the $E_2$ term.
 For the sake of simplicity, let us exclude the case where $\mathfrak g = sl(2)$.
 Then the $E_2$ terms affecting the second cohomology in question are:

 The first and second isomorphisms here are obvious, the third one follows from Theorem \ref{periodis}.
 Here the first term corresponds to relations between elements of $\mathfrak n_+ \otimes 1$, which are (classical) Serre relations for the finite-dimensional Lie algebra $\mathfrak g$, the second term corresponds to relations between elements of $\mathfrak g\otimes tK[t]$ and $\mathfrak n_+ \otimes 1$, and the third one corresponds to relations between elements of $\mathfrak g\otimes tK[t]$.
-Writing them as Chevalley generators in terms of the corresponding Cartan matrix, we get the corresponding part of the Serre relations.
+Expressing these elements by means of Chevalley generators in terms of the corresponding Cartan matrix, we get the corresponding part of the Serre relations.

-Repeating the similar reasonings for the ``minus'' part, and completing relations in an obvious manner between the ``plus'' and ``minus'' parts and the ``Cartan subalgebra'' $\mathfrak h \otimes 1$, we get the complete set of the Serre relations for $\widehat L$.
+Repeating similar reasonings for the ``minus'' part, and completing relations in an obvious manner between the ``plus'' and ``minus'' parts and the ``Cartan subalgebra'' $\mathfrak h \otimes 1$, we get the complete set of defining relations for $\widehat L$.
 The whole affine non-twisted Kac-Moody algebra is obtained from $\widehat L$ by the well-known construction which adds central extension and derivation, and its presentation readily follows from the presentation of $\widehat L$.

-This approach is by all means not new.
+This approach is by no means new.
 For example, we find in \cite[Remark in \S 2]{leites}: ``Similar calculations by induction on the rank for simple finite-dimensional and loop algebras give the shortest known to us proof of completeness of the Serre defining relations''. ``Induction on the rank'' means induction with repetitive application of the Hochschild--Serre spectral sequence relative to a Kac-Moody algebra build upon the simple finite-dimensional subalgebra of $\mathfrak g$.
 Here we use the Hochschild-Serre spectral sequence in a different way, and only once, thus getting even shorter proof.

 It is mentioned in \cite[\S 9.16]{kac} that ``a simple cohomological proof'' of the completeness of the Serre defining relations ``was found by O. Mathieu (unpublished)''.
 We presume that the approach outlined here is similar to that unpublished proof.